LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-08-rendering-abstraction-dev-diary-3.md

 ## Asset Importer

-With a fleshed out `Model` class, I then moved onto the creation of an `AssetImporter` class capable of loading a model from any of the dozens of file formats supported by [ASSIMP](https://github.com/assimp/assimp).
+With a fleshed out `Model` class, I then moved onto the creation of an `AssetImporter` class capable of loading a model from any of the dozens of file formats supported by [Open Asset Import Library (ASSIMP)](https://github.com/assimp/assimp).
 The `AssetImporter` class provides a single `Load()` function for loading models, but this is broken down behind the scenes into steps for loading the meshes, model materials, and animation clips.

 ## Next Steps